Pecan Plantation

 Southwest of Fort Worth in north central Texas, Granbury is the setting for The Pecan Plantation, a large community surrounded by a bend in the Brazos River.
 Most of the 4,200 acres are dedicated to single family properties and a few condominum buildings, although an active pecan orchard remains.
 Residents include families, empty nesters and baby boomers (the median age is 53).

 Construction started in the 1980s, and so far about 2,500 homes have been built.
-Home sites are still available, but no more than 4,500 homes will be byult.
+Home sites are still available, but no more than 4,500 homes will be built.
 The community has a variety of neighborhoods, each with its own characteristics.
 One of the newest, Park Place, has a four acre lake and mile long walking trail.
 The Landings Airpark has a landing strip and touts "fly-in" living.

 Nearly all homes are single story and made from brick (or have a brick veneer).
 Older dwellings are shaded by tall pecan trees, while newer ones stand next to freshly planted saplings.